mpenning/ciscoconfparse/sphinx-doc/tutorial.rst

 In the configuration above, Line 1 is a parent, and its children are lines 2, 4, and 7.
 Line 2 is also a parent, and it only has one child: line 3.

-:class:`CiscoConfParse` uses these parent-child relationships to build queries.
+:class:`~ciscoconfparse.CiscoConfParse()` uses these parent-child relationships to build queries.
 For instance, you can find a list of all parents with or without a child; or you can find all the configuration elements that are required to reconfigure a certain class-map.

 This tutorial will run all the queries against a sample configuration, which is shown below.